 Do you want to take your social media skills to the next level?

 FoodBytes and Net 101 have partnered to deliver tailored social media training workshops for dietitians and nutritionists.
-We will be holding our next workshops on 14th April in Sydney and 17th May in Melbourne.

 For more information about the digital marketing services that is offered by FoodBytes, please send an email to [email protected]